Toofty5/openscad/README.md

+This repository documents the various objects I've designed in OpenSCAD.
 OpenSCAD (https://openscad.org/) is a code-based CAD modeling program that I use for making 3D print models.
-This repository documents the various objects I've designed.

 There is no interaction with the model by mouse other than controlling the view.
 Instead, you type lines of code such as: